 When it comes to what Americans do with their sex partners, we don’t like to talk about it, sex experts agree.
 At least, we don’t talk about sex in ways that celebrate intercourse, said Dr. Rafael Mazin of the World Health Organization.
 Instead, most of the discussions we have around sex revolve around how it could hurt you by resulting in a sexually transmitted disease or unplanned pregnancy.

 Why Now Is Not the Time for Fear

 Messages intended to spur fear about catching a disease stigmatize people with the disease while ignoring the realities of human nature, Zuniga said.
 “The idea that people should still be able to live with HIV and have a healthy sexual life is a message that has been lost over so many years,” he said.

 Using fear to persuade people to remain abstinent or use condoms “or else” doesn’t work, many sex experts agree.
 In fact, fear shuts down discussions about sex, and that’s what we should really be afraid of, said noted sex expert David Ley.
 The inability to have healthy discussions about sex can lead people to make decisions that threaten their lives.

-Even with new tools, such as Truvada, a pill taken before sex to prevent HIV/AIDS as pre-exposure prophylaxis (PrEP), as well as another medication called post-exposure prophylaxis to be taken after sex to prevent infection, 50,000 people in the United States still contract the virus every year, ).
-Among some groups, such as young men who have sex with men, the infection rate is going back up after years of decline.
+Even with new tools, such as Truvada, a pill taken before sex to prevent HIV/AIDS as pre-exposure prophylaxis (PrEP), as well as another medication called post-exposure prophylaxis to be taken after sex to prevent infection, 50,000 people in the United States still contract the virus every year,

 Three decades into the epidemic, it’s clear that past prevention approaches have failed in targeting many groups.
 If people don’t feel comfortable expressing who they are sexually, public health experts with tailored interventions cannot reach them.